 Bone Grafting

-Over a period of time, the jawbone associated with missing teeth atrophies is reabsorbed.
+Over a period of time, the jawbone where you are missing teeth will start to lose its density and mass.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
-In these situations, most patients are not candidates for placement of dental implants.
+In these situations, a lot of patients don’t have the option of dental implants to restore missing teeth.

 With bone grafting, we now have the opportunity to not only replace bone where it is missing but also the ability to promote new bone growth in that location!
-This not only gives us the opportunity to place implants of proper length and width, but it also gives us a chance to restore functionality and esthetic appearance.
+This not only gives us the opportunity to place implants of proper length and width, but it also gives us a chance to restore functionality and your aesthetic appearance!

 Dental Bone Graft in Forney, TX